supercoder186/SceneryPacksOrganiser/README.md

 ## Credits/Changelog
-A big thank-you to [@supercoder186](https://github.com/supercoder186/), for his superb utility and encouragement.\
+A big thank-you to [@supercoder186](https://github.com/supercoder186/), for his original utility and encouragement.\
 If you would like to contribute, [here is the project GitHub](https://github.com/therectifier/SceneryPacksOrganiser/).\
 Feel free to message me on Discord - my username is **therectifier**.
-I'm also present in the X-Plane Community and Official servers.
+I'm also present in the X-Plane Community and Official servers.\
+This project is licensed under GNU GPL v2.

 - 1.0 - Initial Upload
 - 1.1 - UI improvement: wait for user confirmation before exiting